bazelbuild/rules_apple/README.md

 )

 # Links code from "deps" into an executable, collects and compiles resources
-# from "deps" and places them with the executable in an .app bundle, and then
+# from "deps" and places them with the executable in an .app bundle.
-# outputs an .ipa with the bundle in its Payload directory.
 ios_application(
     name = "App",
     bundle_id = "com.example.app",